zalmoxes-laran/EM-blender-tools/README.md

 - [ ] **Publish s3Dgraphy as Standalone Library**
   - Publish s3Dgraphy as a standalone library.
-  - Include documentation and possibly a publication to accompany the release.
+  - Include documentation and a publication to accompany the release.

 ## Future versions of s3Dgraphy